 Spanish train services are solely run by Renfe, which is owned by the state government.
 Renfe trains provide regional, national and even international train routes, including the high-speed AVE train.
-Renfe trains also include Alvia and Avant trains, which are a mixture of high-speed and normal speed services that cover the majority of Spain.
-Renfe trains primarily travel to and from Madrid or Barcelona, which makes them ideal destinations to travel to using Renfe.
-Find out more information about Renfe trains below.
-Including popular Renfe routes, tickets and timetables.
+The Renfe network also includes Alvia and Avant, which are a mixture of high-speed and regular trains that cover the majority of the country.

 To give you an idea of how extensive Renfe train services are, we have drawn up a map to show you some of the major routes and destinations in Spain.
 While most major routes are in and out of Madrid and Barcelona, see where else Renfe travels to.